Welcome to Gardening in a Drought, your fun and informative resource for Southwest gardening.

 Gardening in a Drought is written by Teresa Odle, a member of GardenComm, the Association for Garden Communicators.
 This blog won GardenComm’s (formerly GWA’s) 2016 Silver Award for blog writing and Gold Award for best online writing.

 Teresa was trained as a master gardener in Albuquerque, N.M.
-She also is a professional editor and writer who has contributed blog posts to national web sites and feature articles to newspapers around the country.
+She also is a professional editor and writer who has contributed blog posts and gardening product reviews to national web sites and feature articles to newspapers around the country.
 She is a partner in Southwest Gardening Blog and the editor of African Violet Magazine.
 Most of all, Teresa and her husband, Tim, love high-desert gardening in New Mexico.

 Unless otherwise noted, we use USDA zones in all of our plant descriptions.